Bimodular continuous attractor neural networks with static and moving stimuli: Network Architecture

 \subsection{Bimodular CANNs}

-Now we generalize the single-module CANNs to a bimodular structure \cite{Zhang1}.
-Since experiments have found that in the brain the different sensory modalities interact with each other during the information encoding process \cite{Shams,Gu1,Dora1,WC,Dora2}, we add couplings between the two modules in the bimodular CANNs.
+A single CANN only models a hypercolumn of neurons in a brain area, whereas the cortex is composed of many hypercolumns which are coupled with each other.
+These coupled hypercolumns can be located within the same brain area, or even from different areas which process different sensory modalities~\cite{felleman1991distributed,shams2008benefits,gu2008neural,dokka2015multisensory,molholm2004multisensory,fetsch2012neural,wallace2004revised}.
+Therefore, we generalize the single-module CANN to a bimodular structure through adding couplings between the two modules in the bimodular CANNs, consistent with previous network models (e.g., \cite{zhang2012neural,zhang2016decentralized,piech2013network,li1998neural}).
 The network architecture is shown in Fig. \ref{fg1}.
-For simplification, consider the case that the neurons are evenly distributed in the two modules.
+For simplicity, we consider the case that the neurons are evenly distributed in the two modules.
 Each neuron has its own preferred stimulus, indicated by the arrows in the neurons.
-Generalized from Eq.(\ref{eq4}), the dynamical equations of the bimodular CANNs model are (for convenience, we use $U$, $r$, $k$, $I$, $J(x,x')$ to denote the rescaled variables $\widetilde{U}$, $\widetilde{r}$, $\widetilde{k}$, $\widetilde{I}$, $J(x,x')/J_0$ in the following of the paper):
+Generalized from Eq. (\ref{eq4}), the dynamical equations of the bimodular CANNs model are (for convenience, we use $U$, $r$, $k$, $I$, $J(x,x')$ to denote the rescaled variables $\widetilde{U}$, $\widetilde{r}$, $\widetilde{k}$, $\widetilde{I}$, $J(x,x')/J_0$ in the rest of the paper):

-The recurrent coupling strength within module 1 (module 2) is denoted by $\omega_{11}$ ($\omega_{22}$).
-The coupling from module 1 (module 2) to module 2 (module 1) is denoted by $\omega_{21}$ ($\omega_{12}$).
-As for the coupling functions between two modules, we still adopt Gaussian functions similar to that in Eq. (\ref{eq2}):
+The recurrent coupling strength within module 1 (module 2) is denoted as $\omega_{11}$ ($\omega_{22}$), and their strengths are fixed at 1.0 in this paper.
+The coupling from module 1 (module 2) to module 2 (module 1) is denoted as $\omega_{21}$ ($\omega_{12}$).
+As for the coupling functions between two modules, we continue to adopt Gaussian functions similar to that in Eq. (\ref{eq2}):